GCP-Architecture-Guides/csa-fw-microsegmentation/README.md

 export TF_VAR_billing_account=[YOUR_BILLING_ACCOUNT] # not required if using an existing project
 ```

-6. To find your organization id, run the following command.
+Note: To find your organization id, run the following command.

 ```
 gcloud projects get-ancestors [YOUR_PROJECT_ID]
 ```

-7. ***Optional Step*** to use an existing project.
+5. ***Optional Step*** to use an existing project.
 Sign in to your organization and assign yourself the following roles:

 - Policy Tag Admin role at project level
 - Editor role on the project to be used for the deployment.
 - The terraform assigns Storage Object Viewer role to the SQL database service account at project level.

-8. ***Optional Step*** to use an existing project.
+6. ***Optional Step*** to use an existing project.
 Provide the project_id to be used to provision resources Edits can also be made directly in [variable.tf](variable.tf) file.

 ```
 export TF_VAR_csa_project_id=[YOUR_EXISTING_PROJECT_ID]